microsoft/DMF/Dmf/Modules.Library/Dmf_RequestTarget.md

 BOOLEAN
 DMF_RequestTarget_Cancel(
     _In_ DMFMODULE DmfModule,
-    _In_ RequestTarget_DmfRequest DmfRequest
+    _In_ RequestTarget_DmfRequest DmfRequestId
     );
 ````

-This Method cancels the underlying WDFREQUEST associated with a given DmfRequest.
+This Method cancels the underlying WDFREQUEST associated with a given DmfRequestId.

 ##### Returns